wp-plugins/nelio-ab-testing/readme.txt

 > Improve your landing pages, write better posts, create alternative pages, go
 > beyond simple title testing and start testing headlines, try new themes, test
 > different menus, modify your CSS rules, and test alternative widgets!
-> Moreover, Nelio A/B is also compatible with some of your most beloved plugins
+> Moreover, we designed Nelio A/B Testing to be compatible with your most
-> such as, for instance, OptimizePress, Gravity Forms, or Contact Form 7.
+> beloved WordPress plugins such as, for instance, OptimizePress, Gravity
+> Forms, or Contact Form 7.
 >
 > **Designed as a Service**<br>
 > Our plugin lifts all the processing load from your own server and takes it